sadiq-projectx/helpert_webiste/README.md

 1. Check the Vercel build logs
 2. Ensure all environment variables are set correctly
 3. Verify that your Next.js version is compatible with Vercel

+### Common Issues

+#### Missing Environment Variables

+If you see an error like `NEXT_PUBLIC_API_BASE_URL is not defined in the environment variables`:

+1. Make sure you've set the environment variables in Vercel
+2. Try redeploying your application
+3. If the issue persists, check that the environment variables are correctly named

 ## License